Faith-Nchang/LeafSnap_App/README.md

 LeafSnap is a deep learning-based web application that identifies plant species from leaf images.
 This project leverages a convolutional neural network (CNN) trained on the LeafSnap dataset and exposes a Flask-based interface for predictions.

+Just a college girl expression love for Computer Vision

 ---

 ## **Features**